alleyinteractive/alley-scripts/packages/tsconfig/README.md

 some common best practices for Typescript projects and projects in the monorepo,
 including:

-* `allowJs`: `false` - Does not allow JavaScript files to be included in the project by default.
+* `allowJs`: `true` - Allows JavaScript files to be included in the project by default.
 * `declaration`: `true` - Generates `.d.ts` files for each `.ts` file.
 * `declarationMap`: `true` - Generates `.d.ts.map` files for each `.d.ts` file.
 * `esModuleInterop`: `true` - Allows interoperability between CommonJS and ES